On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier emission: Results and Discussion

 The used simulation software is a fully custom python framework.
 It is similar to the pyTSC framework used in References~\cite{anja2,niels_4HSiC}.
 It follows the basic approach to model the thermally stimulated current using the Shockley-Read-Hall emission statistics, with activation energy $E_\text{A}$ and capture cross-section $\sigma$ as input parameters

 The thermal velocity $v_\text{th}$ and density of states $N_\text{c}$ are calculated at each temperature step, where the temperature itself is a function of time $T(t)$.
-The sensor thickness is divided into $n=\num{1000}$ slices, ensuring a sufficiently uniform electric field within each slice.
-The emission term is then calculated for every temperature step in every slice, while the initialised trap occupancy is updated according to \autoref{eq:fractional_occupation_change}.
-The electric field profile is calculated by assuming an abrupt junction in a planar pad diode \cite{sze}.
-If the applied voltage is smaller than the full depletion voltage $V_\text{FD}$ the field is calculated as
+The sensor thickness $d$ is divided into $n=\num{1000}$ slices, ensuring a sufficiently uniform electric field within each slice.
+The emission term is then calculated for every temperature step in every slice, while the initialised trap occupancy is updated according to